-Most foreign enterprises will set up in Peru as a limited liability entity called a Sociedad Anonima Cerrada (S.A.C).
 There is no minimum capital requirement, although the CEO or general manager of the entity must live in Peru.
 Once the name of the company is lodged with the Public Registry, deeds of incorporation should be prepared and notarized.

 After this, an in-country bank account can be opened if needed (minimum deposit requirements are minimal and this is not compulsory), followed by registration with the National Superintendences of Public Registries (SUNARP) and Tax Administration (SUNAT).
 The process is completed by gaining an operational license in the relevant municipality where the business will operate: this tends to be much simpler in the capital city Lima than it is in more rural areas.